wickedyoda/glkvm-cloud/README.md

 [中文文档](./README.zh-CN.md) | English

 Self-Deployed Lightweight Cloud is a lightweight KVM remote cloud platform tailored for individuals and small businesses.
-This project is developed based on [rttys](https://github.com/zhaojh329/rttys), specifically designed for users managing fewer than 50 KVM devices.
+This project is developed based on [rttys](https://github.com/zhaojh329/rttys),  it is ideal for users who want to **quickly** set up a remote access platform while maintaining full control over their **data security**.

 #### Main Functions and Features